 Example: Immediate Relative Entering on a B-2 Visa

 Marta is a 60-year old Costa Rican citizen who applied for and received a B-2 visa to come to the United States to visit her son and her son’s family.
 When Marta entered the U.S., she had only intended to stay for a short period of time.
 Marta decides that she really enjoys being reunited with family in the United States.
 Therefore, she files an adjustment of status application just eight weeks after entering the U.S. It’s possible that the USCIS could question Marta’s intent.
-However, without evidence of misrepresentation (and because Marta is an immediate relative of a U.S. citizen), it is less likely that the USCIS officer would flag her case for misrepresentation.
+However, without evidence of misrepresentation (and because Marta is an immediate relative of a U.S. citizen), it is unlikely that the USCIS officer would flag her case for misrepresentation.
+She didn't have immigrant intent when she entered.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide services to help you prepare the Adjustment of Status Application (Form I-485), Immigrant Visa Petition (Form I-130), and several other commonly used USCIS forms.
+We provide support for the Adjustment of Status Package (Form I-485), Affidavit of Support Package (Form I-864), and several other immigration forms.

 Want more immigration tips and how-to information for your family?